NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

     }
 }
 ```
-* Inside the **steps** section of a Jenkinsfile, you can execute various commands and scripts.
-Here are some common commands that can be executed:
+* Inside the **steps** section of a Jenkinsfile, you can execute various commands and scripts. **the steps block is used to execute simple steps like running a shell command (sh) and calling a method from a shared library.
+Inside the script block is used to incorporate Groovy scripting.** Here are some common commands that can be executed:
 ```groovy
 steps {
     sh '''